 Mentally churned — The customer decided to leave before the payment failed.
 Recovery intervention: none.
 Use the intelligence to prevent the same pattern in other customers.
 These interviews are often the most strategically valuable — they reveal the disengagement timeline and triggers that your customer success team can monitor for in active accounts.

-Practical implications for Stripe recovery workflows
+What are the practical implications for Stripe recovery workflows?

 Once you know the composition of your failed payment population, you can build segmented recovery strategies rather than one-size-fits-all dunning.